pcruzl/CS-4843/README.md

 JavaScript- JavaScript gave the website its functionality, more specifically the hyperlink redirection.

 Infrastructure-
+The S3 bucket allows for reduced cost and ensures a reliable access to objects world wide.
+Amazons Cloud Front utilizes content delivery networks to provide a globally-distributed network of proxy servers that cache media content locally to consumers, ultimately lowering latency issues and improving overall access speed for downloading said media content.

 Security-
 To ensure security I utilized AWS IAM Policy and restricted s3 bucket access.
 This manner of restriction ensures that the s3 bucket will only be accessed via the Cloud Front URL.
-Furthermore, the bucket's IAM policy explicitly allows Cloud Front to access any objects in the specified bucket by using the ARN of the Cloud Front distribution.
-This ARN includes the Cloud Front OAI (Origin Access Identity) which allows us to access a private S3 bucket.
+IAM policy permits CloudFronts access to the objects in the s3 bucket via the ARN.
+The ARN contains the origin access identity, allowing for a private bucket.

 Cloud Front access: https://d1qt83pap8xcfv.cloudfront.net/index.html